my-realm/musings/ai-with-claws-and-fangs.md

 <br>

->And, the first set of jobs for human workers that might swiftly disappear or become uneconomic, would naturally be the ones involving mass-production of uniform and standardized artifacts that do not require "human dexterity."
+>And, the first set of jobs for human workers that might swiftly disappear or rapidly become uneconomic, would naturally be the ones involving mass-production of uniform and standardized artifacts that do not require "human dexterity."
 Almost all manner of "human intellect" is going to be copied and compiled into some type of an AI driven agent.
 That is why, our biological capabilities for theatrical expressions, movements and dance, are likely to be the last remaining things to be copied into AI models.

 <br>